MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-chromium-edge.md

 | [ProActiveAuthEnabled](https://docs.microsoft.com/deployedge/microsoft-edge-policies#proactiveauthenabled)             | Enables Microsoft Edge to proactively authenticate signed-in users with Microsoft services.
 This simplifies the Single Sign-On (SSO) experience.                                                                                                                         | 1                 |
 | [PromptForDownloadLocation](https://docs.microsoft.com/deployedge/microsoft-edge-policies#promptfordownloadlocation)   | Automatically saves files to the Downloads folder, rather than asking users where to save the file.
 This simplifies the browsing experience.                                                                                                                             | 0                 |

+> [!IMPORTANT]
+> Deployable progressive web apps (PWA) are not currently supported on the Windows 10 Team operating system.
+Note also that the Microsoft Edge policy setting [WebAppInstallForceList](https://docs.microsoft.com/en-us/deployedge/microsoft-edge-policies#webappinstallforcelist) is not supported on Surface Hub.

 ### Configure Microsoft Edge policies

 Use [Microsoft Edge browser policies](https://docs.microsoft.com/deployedge/microsoft-edge-policies) to configure browser settings in Microsoft Edge.
 These policies can be applied using: